CPK Insurance

 • Commercial auto policies in Vermont must meet minimum liability limits of $25,000/$50,000/$10,000 when business vehicles are used.

-• Vermont requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for appraisal firms renting office space.
+• Most commercial leases in Vermont require proof of general liability coverage, which can matter for appraisal firms renting office space.

 • The Vermont Department of Financial Regulation oversees insurance matters, so buyers should confirm policy forms, endorsements, and certificates align with carrier and lease expectations.